mozilla/skywriter/docs/pluginguide/syntax.html.markdown

 There are two APIs for syntax developers: the simple declarative *standard syntax API*, which derives from `StandardSyntax`, and the low-level *programmatic syntax API* (which is really an informal interface) providing the most flexibility.
-The built-in Bespin highlighters use the standard syntax API, but advanced developers may prefer the programmatic API for more fine-grained control over the highlighting.
+The built-in Skywriter highlighters use the standard syntax API, but advanced developers may prefer the programmatic API for more fine-grained control over the highlighting.
 The standard syntax engine is built on top of the programmatic API.

 ## Metadata ##

-Like all Bespin plugins, syntax engines are JavaScript files (or, less commonly, collections of JavaScript files).
+Like all Skywriter plugins, syntax engines are JavaScript files (or, less commonly, collections of JavaScript files).
 The syntax manager looks for plugins at the `syntax` extension point like so: